 • Early identification (30-day delinquency) produces better outcomes than waiting for 90-day default

-• MBA 2024 data: non-performing loan servicing costs 9x more per year than performing loan servicing
+• Non-performing loan servicing costs substantially more per year than performing loan servicing — early intervention is an economic imperative

 6. Loss Mitigation